 This flavorful baked flounder (or sole) is baked with a seasoned lemon butter.
 This is a very simple recipe, but it doesn't skimp on flavor.
 Serve it with the optional garlic aioli (below) or serve the fish with a prepared tartar sauce or pesto.

 The recipe can be made with sole, haddock or another mild white fish.
 Adjust the baking time if the fillets are quite thick.
 Serve the fish with baked potatoes or rice and a salad or steamed vegetables.

 - 1 1/2 pounds flounder fillets (or sole)

 - 1 teaspoon paprika (as needed)

 - Garnish: fresh parsley (finely chopped)

 - 2 tablespoons olive oil

-- Cut the flounder fillets into serving-size portions and arrange the pieces in the prepared baking dish.
-Sprinkle the fish with 1 teaspoon of salt and the freshly ground black pepper.
+Arrange the pieces in the prepared baking dish and sprinkle the fish with 1 teaspoon of salt and the freshly ground black pepper.

 In a small bowl or measuring cup, combine melted butter, 2 tablespoons of lemon juice and minced onion.

 Bake in the preheated oven for about 20 to 25 minutes or until fish is cooked through and flakes easily with a fork.